 Set two horizontal rebars in the trench, at least 3 inches from the soil.
 Pour a concrete footing 8 inches deep in the trench.
 Install vertical rebar in the wet concrete if it's required for the retaining walls.

-Install a drainage line around the exterior of the footing & tie it into the main foundation drain.
+Install a drainage line around the exterior of the footing and tie it into the main foundation drain.

 Build a concrete block wall to grade level or slightly higher.
-Start at the corners & fill in between.
+Start at the corners and fill in between.